Incubator Expert

 Who Is It For?

 This is clearly a chicken coop for those with acreage who are able to allow their flock to free range.
-Given the price tag (around $800) this is aimed at those who are approaching poultry keeping as a professional or semi-professional endeavour, rather than those who just want a few eggs, and the simple joy of backyard chicken-watching.
+Given the price tag, this is aimed at those who are approaching poultry keeping as a professional or semi-professional endeavor, rather than those who just want a few eggs, and the simple joy of backyard chicken-watching.

 Value For Money?